albincorreya/ml-training-airflow-mlflow-example/README.md

 This is an example of setting up MLOPs training pipeline infrastructure with production ready ML research code on a local server.

+Why both Airflow and MLflow?

+- Airflow is a standard scalable worlfow manager in the industry with good community support.
+It has a easy-to-use web UI which can imporove the workflow productivity of data scientists without moving away from python ecosystem.
+It also gives flexibity to run many combinations of DAGs with different operators (eg, docker, python, bash, remote etc).

+- MLFlow is a easy-to-use open-source ML experiment and model artifact tracker. built-in autolog support for our Tensorlfow/Keras models.

-Note, that this is a solution strictly considering local (on-premise) setup using open-source technolgies.
-There are better alternative like AWS SageMaker if you want totally on-clouud solutions.
+Note, that this is a solution strictly considering the restrictions of local (on-premise) server setup using open-source technolgies.
+There are better alternative like AWS SageMaker etc if you want end-2-end on-cloud solutions.

 The project is structured as below